Boland Hall fire: Litigation

 A state law provided legal immunity to Seton Hall University from negligence claims, due to its status as a religious, nonprofit charitable institution.
 However, in 2001, the University reached a settlement deal with families of some of the victims, including two that died in the fire and 10 that were injured.

 After a three-and-a-half-year investigation, on June 12, 2003, a 60-count indictment charged two freshmen students, Sean Ryan and Joseph LePore, with starting the fire and felony murder for the deaths which resulted.
 During an attempt to arrest LePore, officers used an unmarked police vehicle with sirens and lights to get LePore to stop his vehicle; however LePore backed his vehicle into the police officers after both had come to a stop.

 On November 15, 2006, LePore and Ryan admitted that they had set the fire and pleaded guilty to third-degree arson as well as witness tampering.
 LePore also pleaded guilty to a disorderly persons charge after he had attempted to avoid police when he was arrested on the 2003 indictment.
 Their pleas were part of a plea deal, in which they pled guilty for a reduced sentence and dropped charges against LePore's parents, sister and friend that included hindering apprehension.

 On January 26, 2007, they were sentenced to five years in a youth correctional facility, but were eligible for parole after 16 months.
 The families of the victims strongly condemned the two suspects during the sentencing hearing, calling them "cowards" for running away after setting the fire instead of helping to evacuate the dorm.

 On March 31, 2008, both LePore and Ryan were denied parole from the Garden State Youth Correctional Facility in Yardville, where they had been incarcerated since February 2007.
 LePore was to be eligible for parole after another 18 months, and Ryan after another 11.

 On May 6, 2009, Ryan was released on parole.
 However, LePore waived his right to be considered for parole and decided to serve out the remainder of his prison sentence and was scheduled to be released no later than 2010.
 LePore served less than three years in confinement.

-After he was released, he married, started a family, and reportedly works in the home-improvement business.
+Following Ryan's release, he reportedly moved to New York City to work in business.
+He has a wife and child.
+LePore married in 2012, started a family, and is reported to be in the home-improvement business.